 Rae plays Mellotron samples, with strings on Frozen, Mayfly Over Pendle Water (Part Two) and Flame, with flutes on Angelus, distinct from Patterson's real one; although he used my M400 on Sanctuary Rig's Khnosti, I'd imagine the recording schedule here prevented a repeat performance, sadly.
 The samples are good, but...
 Overall, then, a fine album that should appeal to both guitarists and those looking for the kind of gentle, pastoral album suitable for the end of a busy day, if that isn't too clichéd.
 Recommended and available from Manir's website.

 Manir followed up three years later with Selene, not stylistically dissimilar to its predecessor.
 Dense, suitably-titled opener Behemoth kicks proceedings off with a jolt, almost unnerving in its intensity, although the album's other rockist piece, Moonlight Chase (part two of the 'side-long' title track) is a little more conventional.
 The rest of the material covers various acoustic styles, from the folky through to the classical (and did I spot some Genesis 12-string in places?), like a less noodly Ant Phillips, perhaps.
 Of the album's three M-Tron-enhanced tracks, it looks like Manir sequences two of them (the strings on Behemoth and Ascension), while Rae returns to add St. Paul's choir to No Memorial.
 On a personal note, Manir dedicates the album to the memory of Doug Boucher, bassist with Strictly Banks in the late '90s, who met an untimely end at the hands of a taser-happy policeman in his native US.
 "Harmless, tasers..."
 I did a double-take at Doug's picture on the reverse of the CD booklet; he's playing an unusual burgundy Rickenbacker bass.
 Mine.
 I'd almost forgotten lending him my bass and Taurus pedals for the gig, although seeing his picture brought back what a gentleman he was.
 RIP, Doug.
+On an equally sad note, Manir died in early 2022 of a pre-existing heart condition.
+RIP, sir.

 Jazz saxophonist Lou Donaldson's (born 1926, still alive at the time of writing) catchphrase, according to his website, is, 'no fusion, no confusion', which aptly sums up the soul/jazz heard on his 37th (?) album, 1976's A Different Scene, at its best on the funky High Wire and closer Keep Your Woman.
 Ricky West is credited with Mellotron, by which I can only imagine the creative writers of the album's musicans' credits mean the string synth on Night And Day, Temptation, Here's Lovin' At You and others.